Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Related Works

 \section{Related Works}

-Interleaved in the previous sections we covered most-related works to us, \ie the avenue of identification or construction of \textit{theoretically-motivated robust loss functions}~\citep{Ghosh_AAAI_2017_MAE,Zhang_NeurIPS_2018_Generalized_CE,Wang_ICCV_2019_Symmetric_CE,Ma_ICML_2020_Normalized_Loss}.
-These works, similar to this paper, follow the theoretical construction of \citet{Ghosh_AAAI_2017_MAE}.
-Different to these works, here, we propose loss functions based on $\JSnp$ which holds various desirable properties of those prior works while exhibiting novel ties to consistency regularization and label smoothing; two recent important regularization techniques.
+Interleaved in the previous sections, we covered most-related works to us, \ie the avenue of identification or construction of \textit{theoretically-motivated robust loss functions}~\citep{Ghosh_AAAI_2017_MAE,Zhang_NeurIPS_2018_Generalized_CE,Wang_ICCV_2019_Symmetric_CE,Ma_ICML_2020_Normalized_Loss}.
+These works, similar to this paper, follow the theoretical construction of Ghosh~\etal~\citep{Ghosh_AAAI_2017_MAE}.
+Furthermore, Liu\&Guo~\cite{Liu_ICML_2020_Peer_Loss} use ``peer prediction'' to propose a new family of robust loss functions.
+Different to these works, here, we propose loss functions based on $\JSnp$ which holds various desirable properties of those prior works while exhibiting novel ties to consistency regularization; a recent important regularization technique.

-Next we briefly cover other lines of work.
+Next, we briefly cover other lines of work.
 A more thorough version can be found in Appendix \ref{sup:rel-works}.

-A direction, that similar to us does not alter training, \textit{reweight a loss function} by confusion matrix~\citep{Natarajan_NIPS_2013,Sukhbaatar_ICLR_2015_confusion_matrix,Patrini_CVPR_2017,Han_NeurIPS_2018,Xia_NeurIPS_2019}.
+A direction, that similar to us does not alter training, \textit{reweights a loss function} by confusion matrix~\citep{Natarajan_NIPS_2013,Sukhbaatar_ICLR_2015_confusion_matrix,Patrini_CVPR_2017,Han_NeurIPS_2018,Xia_NeurIPS_2019}.
 Assuming a class-conditional noise model, loss correction is theoretically motivated and perfectly orthogonal to noise-robust losses.

 \textit{Consistency regularization} is a recent technique that imposes smoothness in the learnt function for semi-supervised learning~\citep{Oliver_arXiv_2018_Realistic_Eval_SSL} and recently for noisy data~\citep{Li_ICLR_2020_dividemix}.
-These works use different complex pipelines for such regularization. $\DGJSnp$ encourages consistency in a straight-forward way and exhibits other desirable properties. \citet{hendrycks2020augmix} devised an augmentation method together with a consistency loss to improve robustness to image corruptions.
-We study a different application, and our losses are solely based on $\DGJSnp$, not a mix of CE and $\DGJSnp$.
+These works use different complex pipelines for such regularization. $\DGJSnp$ encourages consistency in a simple way that exhibits other desirable properties for learning with noisy labels.
+Importantly, Jensen-Shannon-based consistency loss functions have been used to improve test-time robustness to image corruptions~\citep{hendrycks2020augmix} and adversarial examples~\citep{tack2021consistency}, which further verifies the general usefulness of $\DGJSnp$.
+In this work, we study such loss functions for a different goal: \textit{training-time label-noise robustness}.
+In this context, our thorough analytical and empirical results are, to the best of our knowledge, novel.